Saul & David:

 11. He twists the intents and meanings of others, and sees evil in others' motives

-12. Lack of empathy, and a willingness to sacrifice others to get what he wants
+12. Lacks empathy, and a willingness to sacrifice others to get what he wants

 13. Is insecure